 This organisation provides home care support services mainly to older people across the Torbay area of Devon.
 They are rated as ‘outstanding’ by CQC and have a really unique, creative and personalised approach to the way they deliver their services.

 Traditionally there are 3 main types of service model adopted for the care and support of older people:

-The founder of Love2care Devon- Maddy Bird was keen to train her staff team in the principles of self-directed support and to develop their skills as support brokers so that they could really open up the way they supported their clients both at home beyond the traditional models of support; and also when there were any transitions into a hospital environment or a change in their care & support needs.
-Love2care commissioned Imagineer to deliver the full accredited support broker training to an initial group of staff at the organisation.
-Due to Covid-19 restrictions the training was moved to online delivery, via the zoom platform.
+The founder of Love2care Devon- Maddy Bird was keen to train her staff team in the principles of self-directed support and to develop their skills as Support Brokers so that they could really open up the way they supported their clients both at home beyond the traditional models of support, and also when there were any transitions into a hospital environment or a change in their care and support needs.
+Love2care commissioned Imagineer to deliver the full accredited Support Broker training to an initial group of staff at the organisation.
+Due to Covid-19 restrictions, the training was moved to online delivery, via the Zoom platform.

 Maddy talks below about their experiences of doing the training and the impact it is making on their work as an organisation:

 Love2care has people at the very heart of the service, and when we talk about ‘people’ we don’t just mean the person we are caring for.
 We mean them – absolutely, but their loved ones also – the carers who provide paid and unpaid support.
 We also value our team and employees, as people.
 We focus on getting to know what matters most on an individual basis – not just feeling like we are completing a set of tasks for someone; but that we are facilitators and part of a support system, as advocates, listening ears, and objective eyes.

 I often say to people that Love2care is a person-centred organisation, because although we may be juggling a lot of changes or difficult situations; we are disciplined in our practice, ensuring that others don’t feel that strain.
 We are careful to ensure that people feel listened to, heard and valued.
 We then support each person to look at ways to address what it is that they want to achieve.